QuarkNet-HEP/e-Labs/cosmic/tools/EQUIP/README.txt

 	  Java lib Version   = RXTX-2.1-7
     *******************************************

-    If you get any other output, please copy/paste it in an email to help@i2u2.org.
+    If you get any other output, please copy/paste it in an email to e-labs-help@fnal.gov.

 6 - You need at least Java 6 in your machine for this to work.
 	  To test, open a terminal window (MAC) or a cmd window (PC) and: